ROGR3/LepikJS/Readme.md

 // Test
 lepik.log()
-// Returns string "Hello from LepikJS!"
+// Returns string "Hello from LepikJS!" (passing string as argument is allowed)

 ```